-I have a continuous travel policy but if you don’t, you might want to look into getting insurance for your next trip, for example here.
+I have a continuous travel policy but if you don’t, you might want to look into getting insurance for your next trip.

 Of course, you do!

-But what should you keep in mind if you still have to book your 2020 trip?
+But what should you keep in mind if you still have to book your 2021 (and onwards) trip?